KERTLES/Yelp-For-Movies/README.md

 7. Open Docker Desktop, all of your containers should be up and running

 ### Navigating Yoovies
 1. In the navigation bar, select User, then Signup for an account.
-    &nbsp;
     ![](docs/wireframe/signup-for-account.png)
     &nbsp;
     ![](docs/wireframe/signup-page.png)
 &nbsp;
 &nbsp;
 2. Once you've signed up for an account, you can now create movie reviews.
 You can find movies by genre or by searcing for movies in the search bar.
-    &nbsp;
     ![](docs/wireframe/genres.png)
     &nbsp;
     ![](docs/wireframe/search-bar.png)
 &nbsp;
 &nbsp;
-3. Select a movie, read the details, then select 'Create a Review' &nbsp;
+3. Select a movie, read the details, then select 'Create a Review'.
+    &nbsp;
     ![](docs/wireframe/movie-detail-page.png)
 &nbsp;